w3c/wot-discovery/explainer/Explainer.md

-The first-contact mechanisms can be chosen based on the scenario (i.e. broadcast mDNS-SD might be suitable on a LAN, a search engine would be suitable for a Smart City), while the detailed search mechanisms are RESTful web services simple enough to implement on individual IoT devices but with good potential for scalability for large cloud-based systems.
+The first-contact mechanisms can be chosen based on the scenario (i.e. broadcast mDNS-SD might be suitable on a LAN, a search engine would be suitable for a Smart City), while the detailed search mechanisms are RESTful web services simple enough to implement on individual IoT devices but with good potential for scalability on large cloud-based systems.

 ## Architecture